-Cinco de Mayo, which translates to "the fifth of May", is celebrated every year on May 5.
-It commemorates the victory of the Mexican over the French in the Battle of Puebla, in 1862, during the Franco-Mexican War.
+Cinco De Mayo is celebrated every year on May 5 to commemorate the victory of the Mexicans over the French in the Battle of Puebla during the Franco-Mexican War in 1862.

 Cinco de Mayo is not a public holiday, and as such, schools and businesses remain open.